Top 2 Data Brokers You Should Be Aware Of

 1- Experian

-Experian is a data broker that primarily specializes in collecting, processing, and providing financial data on individuals.
+Experian is a data broker specialising in collecting, processing, and providing financial data on individuals.
 Here's how Experian functions as a data broker, where it collects data, and the privacy implications associated with its services:

 Data Broker Role: